#Project Overview

 The Overview page gives a quick snapshot of your work within the project.

-It focuses on user-specific context, helping you resume work efficiently.
+It focuses on user-specific context, helping you resume work efficiently

 You can see:

-- Your work items that need attention
+- Total work items

 #Observatory